 A bunch of new friends and I, who are also fellow music enthusiasts, are all road tripping down to San Francisco to watch the Two Door Cinema Club concert.
 This has got the words 'time of my life' written all over it.
 I am more than just a little in love with this trio's vibey tunes, and cannot wait to jam like there's no tomorrow.
 Oh, and of course getting to see San Francisco for the first time is going to be a an experience and a half.
 Man, I love being a foreigner.

+I am going to take an obscene amount of photos, and don't even mind looking like the tourist I am.
 The concoction of hilarious friends, good music, and a road trip to a foreign city is the most perfecto recipe for a memorable day.
 Let the good times roll.

 Wednesday, September 21, 2011